 We truly apologise, we try to answer all questions as quickly as possible and we will get back to you.
 We hope you can forgive us the wait.
 Our email address is: firstname.lastname@example.org

 We have experience with riding the trishaw on the streets and parks of Singapore and cities across the world.
 What we notice is that the health benefits from getting outside and enjoying the sun and fresh air improves the health of the passenger and pilot.
 Passengers have often experienced a decrease in medicine consumption, they are more hungry, sleep better and seem more happy than before the rides.
 The risk many people worry about is whether traffic in Singapore allows safely for trishaws.
 We mainly bike on the PCN’s and in the parks and we always bike slow.
 So no faster than 5-10km/h.
 When we go from A to B we use the roads, but we never cycle during peak hours and we try to avoid heavy traffic as much as possible.
 Due to the width of the trishaw we are very visible on the roads and we get a lot of thumbs up while riding the trishaw!

 Anyone over the age of 16 who has been trained by Cycling Without Age Singapore.

 The distance covered should be an assessment between the passenger and the pilot.
-Things to consider are: the battery will last depending of how much it is used (speed, weight, incline, time) approximately 30 km.
-If the tyre punctures, the pilot will have to either find a mechanic close by, bring spare equipment or push it back.
+Things to consider are: the battery will last (depending on how much it is used speed, weight, incline, time) approximately 30 km.
+If the tyre punctures, the chain brakes etc, the pilot will have to either find a mechanic close by, bring spare equipment or push it back.

 The trishaw has an electric option that the pilot is trained to use.
 The system is “Pedal Assist Sensor” that applies power as you ride, if the pilot choses actively to do so.
 The power level can be varied from none to low to high through the controller on the handlebars.
 Power is cut when you stop pedalling or your speed reaches 25km/h.